+The HMIS lead agency will undergo background checks to fulfill security and privacy policies to host the dedicated HMIS Database.
 All HMIS Users should have had a background check prior to being assigned access to HMIS by a HMIS Member Agency.
-No prospective HMIS User will be given a license for HMIS if she or he has entered a plea of nolo contendere (no contest) or been found guilty of any fraud (including identity theft) or stalking related felony crimes punishable by imprisonment of one year or more in any state.
+No prospective HMIS User will be given a license for HMIS if she or he has entered a plea of nolo contendere (no contest) or been found guilty of any fraud (including identity theft) or stalking related felony crimes punishable by imprisonment.

-HMIS Member Agency providers are encouraged to have background checks on all staff and volunteers prior to assigning them access to HMIS.
+HMIS Member Agency providers are to have completed background checks on all staff and volunteers prior to assigning them access to HMIS.
 HMIS Member Agency shall review the received criminal history report before the end user signs-up for HMIS training.
 Background checks that come back with a criminal history should be carefully considered prior to giving them access to client information.
-A HMIS Member Agency should not risk the privacy and confidentiality of client information by allowing any individual convicted of a fraud or stalking related crime (fraud, identity theft, stalking) in any state.
+An HMIS Member Agency should not risk the privacy and confidentiality of client information by allowing any individual convicted of a fraud or stalking related crime (fraud, identity theft, stalking) in any state.
 In the broadest sense, a fraud is an intentional deception made for personal gain or to damage another individual.
 An HMIS User needs to be mindful of potential identity theft and improper usage and disclosure of client information.
 This policy will be taken under consideration and possibly waived if the prospective user has passed a State of Tennessee Level II Background Check.

-An HMIS User will be denied HMIS access if they meet any of the following, whether a judgment of guilt was withheld or not: has entered a plea of nolo contendere (no contest) to a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment of one year or more. has entered a plea of guilty to a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment of one year or more for crimes concerning. has been convicted or found guilty of a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment of one year or more for crimes concerning.
+An HMIS User will be denied HMIS access if they meet any of the following, whether a judgment of guilt was withheld or not: has entered a plea of nolo contendere (no contest) to a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment, has entered a plea of guilty to a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment for crimes concerning, or has been convicted or found guilty of a fraud related felony crime (fraud, identity theft, stalking) punishable by imprisonment.